artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

 ## Problem Recap & Review App Introduction

-In review, when working on complex tasks, particularly on shared services, it is really valuable to be able to share work easily, but when you can only share your work on a shared staging environment, many negative outcomes can result.
+To recap, when working on complex tasks, particularly on shared services, it is really valuable to be able to share work easily, but when you can only share your work on a shared staging environment, many negative outcomes can result.